-The Patiens’ Rights Act promises rights for users of health services, and states in § 3-1 that:
+Pasient- og brukerrettighetsloven [The Patiens’ Rights Act] promises rights for users of health services, and states in § 3-1 that:

 The background for service user participation came from the Universal Declaration of Human Rights in 1948, which established people’s rights to dignity and self-determination in society, their own lives and health.
 Protests against malpractice in psychiatry and the formation of the first user organizations are among the things that have led the area in the years to come, and given more government initiatives and guidelines.

-Plan for service user involvement- Goals, Recommendations and the National Escalation plan for Mental Health (Norwegian Directorate of Health, 2006) states that the service user perspective is about different degrees of service user participation: service user orientation, service user participation and service user management.
+Brukermedvirkning – psykisk helsefeltet.
+Mål anbefalinger og tiltak i Opptrappingsplan for psykisk helse [Plan for service user participation: Goals, Recommendations and the National Escalation plan for Mental Health] fra 2006 states that the service user perspective is about different degrees of service user participation: service user orientation, service user participation and service user management.
 Service user orientation implies that professionals engage in the service user’s situation and think as a service user, or that the service user is informed about the services and the staff’s decisions.
 Service user participation means the service user is actively involved in designing the service with professionals, and that their opinions have a real effect on the decisions taken.
 Service user management is when service users are in control of the service.

-Erfaringskompetanse.no states that professionals represent general and scientific knowledge, but are no experts on the subjective, and define service user knowledge as “the knowledge of lived life”.
-In collaboration with author Heidi Westerlund, NAPHA and Erfaringskompetanse.no have compiled the booklet “Mer enn bare ord?”
-[More than just words?]
-(Westerlund, 2012), where they try to give an understanding of the words and concepts in mental health work and what lies behind them.
+Nasjonalt senter for erfaringskompetanse innen psykisk helse (Erfaringskompetanse) [National center for experience-based competence in mental health] states that professionals represent general and scientific knowledge, but are no experts on the subjective, and define service user knowledge as “the knowledge of lived life”.
+In collaboration with author Heidi Westerlund, NAPHA and Erfaringskompetanse have compiled the booklet “Mer enn bare ord?”
+[More than just words?] in 2012, where they try to give an understanding of the words and concepts in mental health work and what lies behind them.
 They state that service user involvement is about a transfer of experience-based knowledge from service user to service provider.
 It is emphasized that participation must be a continuous form of work.

-Researcher Marit By Rise et al. have through interviews with service users, service user representatives, health professionals and managers searched for how service user involvement is understood and what it means.
-Based on this, service user involvement is defined as: “Mutual respect and recognition – Dialogue with information exchange – Decisions based on shared understanding” (Rise, 2011).
+Researcher Marit By Rise et al. have through the study Same description, different values: How service users and providers define patient and public involvement in health care in 2013, conducted interviews with20 service users, 13 service user representatives, and 44 health professionals and managers searched for how service user involvement is understood and what it means.
+Based on this, service user involvement is defined as: “Mutual respect and recognition – Dialogue with information exchange – Decisions based on shared understanding”.

 There is a general consensus that service user participation is an important principle, and there are several reasons for it: